bottlerocket-os/bottlerocket-update-operator/README.md

 - `kind-cluster` - create a local [`kind`](https://github.com/Kubernetes-sigs/kind) cluster
 - `kind-load` - build and load container image for use in a `kind` cluster
 - `kind-rollout` - reload container image & config, then restart pods

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This project is dual licensed under either the Apache-2.0 License or the MIT license, your choice.